hisubram/mobilefoundation/silent_notifications.md

 In the JavaScript push notification callback method, you must do the following steps:

 1. Check the notification type.
-For example:
+For example,

    ```javascript
    if(props['content-available'] == 1) {